praveenarvind/praveenarvind/README.md

 ### Hi there 👋

-## 🔭 I’m currently studying at Bandung Institute of Technology
+## 🔭 I’m currently studying at Purdue University
-## 🌱 I’m currently learning Java Spring